kiseento/social-media-sentiment-analysis/README.md

 You can download and explore the `.pbix` file using Power BI Desktop from the `dashboard/` folder.

 This project was created by Philip Leteipa Kiseento.
+Feel free to reach out or check out my LinkedIn: www.linkedin.com/in/philip-kiseento-36592a248